GearsProgress/Poke_Transporter_GB/README.md

 One of my favorite aspects of the Pokemon franchise is the ability to send Pokemon forward into the most recent generation.
 Of course, this isn't possible from the Gameboy games into the Gameboy Advance era- and I want to fix that.
 Other people have created tools, but my goal is to make one that is the most accurate and least "homebrew-y"

+### Credits

+Goppier
+Lorenzooone
+all the other stuff I need to add still

 _This project is not endorsed or supported by GameFreak or Nintendo.
 Please support the original developers._